rujit33/Github--cv/README.md

 # GitHub to CV

-**⚡ Now with Secure Backend!** - Transform your GitHub profile into a professional, editable CV with AI-powered enhancements and secure API handling.
+Transform your GitHub profile into a professional, editable CV with AI-powered enhancements and secure API handling.

 > **🎯 NEW**: Full-stack architecture with Express backend for secure API key management and enhanced features!